Deliverable 12 - Fall 2025

 Using the programming skill you have gained throughout the semester, you are to create a project of your own design based on this semester's major theme:

 As you program this project, you will meet with a TA mentor for advice and programming help.
-See CANVAS for the list of students and their mentors.
+Your TA mentor will email you to set up your first appointment, and it might not be your lab TA.

 The project will have these deadlines: